-Actually, metal roofs are regularly installed over other roofing materials.
+Metal roofs are regularly installed over other roofing materials.
 Building codes will prevail but there are many cases where the metal roof is the third roof covering on a structure.
-Because metal is so light it is rarely a concern for weight.
-We think installing a metal roof over built-up, composition or three tab, tar and gravel, or roofs of this nature is a very appropriate use of metal roofing.
+Because metal is so light it is rarely a weight concern.
+We think installing a metal roof over built-up, composition or three-tab, tar, and gravel, or roofs of this nature is a very appropriate use of metal roofing.
 We will not install a metal roof over wood shakes or shingles as we believe this is a very inappropriate installation method.
-Wood roofing materials should be removed prior to the installation of a lifetime roofing product.
+Wood roofing materials should be removed before the installation of a lifetime roofing product.

 Myth #7: Metal roofing won’t last longer than the more conventional types of roofing

 Wow, how incorrect this is.
 Metal will last the longest of any roof out there, likely a lifetime!
-Certainly there are a number of variables that impact life expectancy.
+Certainly, several variables impact life expectancy.
 Mostly the environment and the application.
-Fortunately, here in the Pacific Northwest, our environment is ideal for a long life metal roof system.
-Typically, chemical environments are the only things that negatively affect metal roof performance other than poor application.
-The Lifetime and 50 Year Warranties that are typical with many metal roof products verify the manufacturer’s comfort with the long life performance of these products.
-There are metal roofs in use over 100 years old and copper roofs recorded over 300 years old.
+Fortunately, here in the Pacific Northwest, our environment is ideal for a long-life metal roof system.
+Typically, chemical environments are the only things that negatively affect metal roof performance other than the poor application.
+The Lifetime and 50 Year Warranties that are typical with many metal roof products verify the manufacturer’s comfort with the long-life performance of these products.
+There are metal roofs in use over 100 years old and copper roofs are recorded over 300 years old.
 Proper installation and a careful understanding of the environment will ensure a very long life performance.